-75. Where a trading venue intends to benefit from a pre-trade transparency waiver, the waiver needs to be granted by the relevant NCA.
-NCAs shall notify ESMA and provide an explanation on the waiver's functioning, in accordance with Articles 4(4) and 9(2) of MiFIR.
+60. Where a trading venue intends to benefit from a pre-trade transparency waiver, the waiver needs to be granted by the relevant competent authority in each case.
+NCAs shall notify ESMA and provide an explanation on the waiver's functioning, in accordance with Article 4(4) of MiFIR.
 ESMA shall use this information for drafting an opinion.
 The following box provides further guidance on how to apply for a waiver in certain circumstances.